A great anthology of work from the most capable thought leaders in futures studies of business.

-Book Review: The Future of Business Print
+Book Review: The Future of Business

 Technology and social change are constantly transforming the business landscape.
 The Future of Business, edited and published by Rohit Talwar (Fast Future Publishing, 2015), offers a broad look at these changes in more than 70 essays from over 50 forecasters and writers.
-It is the first in a planned series of books that will explore different aspects of the future under the name FutureScapes.
+It is the first in a planned line of books that will explore different aspects of the future under the series name FutureScapes.

 The book covers a wide range of possible disruptions in business from such trends as the transition to the digital economy and multiple currencies, the generational shift, the blurring of body and machine, and the growing impact of technologies such as 3D printing, virtual reality, and AI.